Q: For first time users, what is the best card?

 Many first timers apply for store cards because they’re so easy to get, but these won’t benefit you much.

-First of all, unless they are associated with Visa/MasterCard, then you will only be able to use them at the given store.
-You would be better off going with a traditional card that can be used everywhere instead – therefore the best credit card for first time users will be one associated with Visa or MasterCard (Discover and AmEx are harder to qualify for, otherwise I would recommend those too).
+First of all, unless they are associated with Visa/MasterCard, then you will only be able to use them at the store that issues the card.
+You would be better off going with a general use credit card that is accepted everywhere instead – therefore the best credit card for first time users will be one associated with Visa or MasterCard (Discover and AmEx are harder to qualify for, otherwise I would recommend those too).

 That being said, I do think it’s okay to get one store card as part of your plan to build up your credit since they are technically revolving credit cards that report to the credit bureaus.
 But just don’t rely solely on store cards… you need to have major credit cards to build a respectable credit record!

 Rule #3.
 Pay attention to the fine print

 Fortunately the Credit CARD Act (reform laws) went into a effect a few years ago, creditors have fewer ways to gouge unsuspecting consumers.
 But make no mistake about it, banks can still stick it to you if you’re not careful!